-Assumption Level of uncertainty (High, Medium, Low) nty Risk statement Risk Level (How likely risk will occur) (High, Medium, Low) Consequence of variation to assumption Approach to mitigation of risk н М L н М L 1.18 Impact of Technology Advances Assumption: Technological advances will continue to enhance our delivery of services Comment: Technological advances have enabled Council to deliver services differently.
+Assumption Level o Icertaii Ih, Mec Low) Risk statement Consequence of variation to assumption Approach to mitigation of risk н М L н М L 1.18 Impact of Technology Advances Assumption: Technological advances will continue to enhance our delivery of services Comment: Technological advances have enabled Council to deliver services differently.
 These advances can occur on many levels across many of our services (e.g. improvements to water treatment techniques, implementation of new systems to replace manual Council processes, digitisation of documents, self-checkout of library books).
 Motivation for implementing technological advances can come from an ongoing desire to improve our level of service, efficiency gains or from community expectations.
-Advances can impact on cost of delivery, job roles and resources. ~ Council will not be able to fully utilise technological advances ~ Implementation of technological advances is subject to consideration of their benefits and costs and enhancements provided to service delivery Development of a Digital Strategy Level of service reviews Activity Management Planning 1.19 Income Levels/Affordability Assumption: Ratepayers will be able to continue to afford to pay all rates set. ~ An increasing number of ratepayers are unable to afford to pay all rates set. • Council will not collect the required amount of rates income to meet funding needs for service delivery Regular review of Revenue and Financing Policies.
+Advances can impact on cost of delivery, job roles and resources. > Council will not be able to fully utilise technological advances > Implementation of technological advances is subject to consideration of their benefits and costs and enhancements provided to service delivery Development of a Digital Strategy Level of service reviews Activity Management Planning 1.19 Income Levels/Affordability Assumption: Ratepayers will be able to continue to afford to pay all rates set. • An increasing number of ratepayers are unable to afford to pay all rates set. • Council will not collect the required amount of rates income to meet funding needs for service delivery Regular review of Revenue and Financing Policies.
 Environmental scans of the District's economy are completed every three years.
 Debtor numbers are monitored.